 CBS ordered 22 episodes of this hour-long drama in January 1965, intending to air the series during the 1966-1967 season.
-The network later cut the episode order to 13 and then shelved it until the summer of 1967 and only 13 episodes produced.
-Frank Converse starred as an amnesiac attempting to learn who he was.
-All he could remember about his past was the phrase “coronet blue.”
-The series went off the air without a conclusion after 11 episodes had been aired.
+The network later cut the episode order to 13 and then shelved it until the summer of 1967.
+Ultimately, only 13 episodes were produced.
+Frank Converse starred as an amnesiac who remembers the phrase “coronet blue” and nothing else.
+The series ended without any conclusion, leaving viewers wondering what it all meant.

 It’s not often that a television network will go through all the trouble of producing a number of episodes of a television series and then not air them.
-Pilot episodes are filmed and cast aside in the hundreds every season.
+Pilot episodes get filmed and cast aside in the hundreds every season.
 But weeks worth of actual episodes?
 Hours worth of valuable network time?
 That’s a lot of money to simply write off.
 So, when CBS shelved thirteen episodes of a drama series called Coronet Blue in 1965, it was an unusual occurrence.
 The network, in an attempt to recoup some of the cost of producing the episodes, scheduled them for a summer run beginning in June 1967.